ProVeg/wp-veggie-challenge/README.txt

   a.
 Visit the Synchronization page (MailChimp for WP -> User sync)
   b.
 Select the list that should be synced
   c.
 Select 'VeggieChallenge subscriber' as role to sync
-  c.
-Run a manual synchronization or set up a cron job to execute the following WP CLI command: wp mailchimp-sync sync-all
+  d.
+Run a manual synchronization to test your configuration
+  e.
+Set up a cron job with crontab:
+	- when you have WP CLI installed, execute the following WP CLI command: wp mailchimp-sync sync-all
+    - there is an hourly cron job added when activating the plugin (you can execute cron jobs by calling: wget -q -O - http://<yourdomain.com>/wp-cron.php?doing_wp_cron)

 == Extra: Sync extra user meta ==